3. Assessment of Taught Schemes

 6. During the whole examination, the invigilators shall maintain a constant supervision over the candidates and shall see that candidates are provided with the necessary materials.
 They shall inspect all materials brought into the examination room by candidates and shall see that every candidate complies with the Directions to Candidates.

 7. No candidates may enter the examination room thirty minutes or more after the commencement of an examination.
 Candidates are not permitted to leave the examination room until forty five minutes have elapsed, nor may they leave in the last fifteen minutes of the examination.
 Any candidate who has left the room without the invigilators' authority shall not be allowed to re-enter it during the examination.
-Under special circumstances, the invigilator may act according to his/her discretion and the circumstances shall be reported to the Assistant Registrar (Examinations).
+Under special circumstances, the invigilator may act according to his/her discretion and the circumstances shall be reported to the Assistant Registrar (Examinations)(or nominee).
 No candidate shall be allowed to take any copy of an examination paper from the examination room until at least forty-five minutes have elapsed from the start of the examination.

 10. The invigilator shall collect the scripts and arrange for their transmission to the Assistant Registrar (Examinations) or his/her nominee(s) who shall then arrange for their transmission to appropriate examiners, together with the surplus copies of the examination paper or papers and a form giving the names of candidates who did not submit scripts.
-The invigilators shall make a report to the Assistant Registrar (Examinations) on the conduct of the examinations, drawing attention to any special circumstances.
-A form containing this information and a signed declaration that the examination has been conducted in accordance with this Standing Order shall be sent by the invigilator to the Assistant Registrar (Examinations).
+The ASE's shall make a report to the Assistant Registrar (Examinations) on the conduct of the examinations, drawing attention to any special circumstances.
+A form containing this information and a signed declaration that the examination has been conducted in accordance with this Standing Order shall be sent by the ASE to the Assistant Registrar (Examinations).

 11. Failure to comply with the written directions to candidates, and verbal instructions by examination invigilators, will be considered to be a breach of the University’s Regulation on Unacceptable Academic Practice.